Quick guide for teachers and instructors

 1. StarT competition

 Students’ science, technology and mathematics related projects and teachers and instructors’ best educational practices are awarded annually in the international StarT competition.
 Along the way recognition and visibility is given to both students and teachers for their efforts, on a local and even international level.
-The grand prize includes a trip to Finland to receive your awards, but the main point is to share the joy of learning!
+The grand prize includes a trip to Finland to receive your awards, but the main point in StarT is to share the joy of learning!

 2. Online courses